 Installing and Uninstalling Apps in Manjaro

-To install apps in Manjaro, launch the “Add/Remove Software” and then type the App name in the search box.
+To install apps in Manjaro, launch the “Add/Remove Software” and type the App name in the search box.
 Next, check the box from the search results and click “Apply”.
 The app should be installed on your computer after you enter the root password.
-Below is an example from GNOME edition.
+Below is an example from the GNOME edition.
 You can similarly launch “Add/Remove Software” in XFCE and KDE editions.

 Enabling AUR in Manjaro

 To enable AUR, open “Add/Remove Software” and click on the 3 dots icon (GNOME) or the hamburger icon (XFCE).
-Select “Preferences”.
+Select “Preferences.”

 Now start searching for Apps, for example, Shutter.
 It is a popular screenshot capturing utility for Linux.
 You can only install it from the AUR.
-Look for “Shutter” and then click “AUR” tab to fetch the result.
+Look for “Shutter” and then click the “AUR” tab to fetch the result.
 As usual, check the box and click “Apply” to install the App.
 Future updates of the App will continue from the Manjaro updates.

 That was very helpful!
 Thank you very much.